Gabriel2409/obsidian_notes/Postgres - Window Functions.md

 #### frame start and frame end examples

 We'll look at the effect of the frame clause on the sum column.
-Each query is launched independently but we'lll show all the results in the same table for comparison

 ```sql
 SELECT cat, num, row_number() OVER w, SUM(num) OVER w